vistuleB/on/README.md

 ```

 (Note that `on.true` and `on.false` are expected to get
-scant use as it is unusual to want to early-return only "one half
+less use as it is unusual to want to early-return only "one half
 of a boolean".
-But an application might be a case where
+Nn application might be a case where
-some side-effect such as printing to I/O is desired for the
+some side-effect such as printing to I/O is desired for only one
-other half, before returning a final value.)
+half of a boolean value.)

 ## Ternary variants for List(a) values